In this article:

 Program Options

-- Associate Degree in Health Science: This two-year program typically provides foundational knowledge in health science and prepares students for entry-level positions in healthcare or further studies in a bachelor’s program.
-Coursework may include subjects like health care systems, medical terminology, and anatomy.
+- Associate Degree in Health Science: This two-year program provides foundational knowledge in healthcare, anatomy, and medical terminology.
+It prepares students for entry-level roles in healthcare settings or serves as a stepping stone to a bachelor’s degree.

 Skills You’ll Learn

-A health science degree equips students with a variety of valuable skills essential for the healthcare field.
-Here are some key skills learned:
+A health science degree provides students with a mix of scientific, technical, and healthcare-related skills that prepare them for various roles in the medical field.
+Below are some key skills learned in this program:

-- Critical Thinking: Students develop the ability to analyze information, assess situations, and make informed decisions, which is crucial in healthcare settings.
+- Critical Thinking and Problem-Solving: Developing the ability to assess medical situations, analyze patient needs, and make informed decisions in healthcare settings.

 What Can You Do with a Health Science Degree?